Časopisi po područjima

 Uključen u Hrčak: 7.03.2013.

-Sestrinski glasnik/Nursing Journal (SG/NJ) is a peer reviewed journal open to scientists from all fields of biomedicine and health related research, providing a forum for the publication of high quality original research, review, brief communications, and case reports, Letters to the editor, and images in nursing.
+Sestrinski glasnik/Nursing Journal (SG/NJ) is a peer reviewed journal opened to scientists from all fields of bio-medicine and health related research, providing a forum for the publication of high quality original research, re-view, brief communications, and case reports, Letters to the editor, and images in nursing.

-NJ welcomes scientific contributions in the field of nursing education, practice, research, health care education, midwifery, and ethics in medicine, nursing management, public health and the history of nursing and medicine.
+SG/NJ welcomes scientific contributions [manuscript types] in the field of nursing education, practice, research, health care education, midwifery, and ethics in medicine, nursing management, public health and the history of nursing and medicine.

 Papers from the annual meetings of the Croatian Nurses Association, American Organization of Nurse Executives, European Federation of Nurses Associations and International Council of Nurses that support the evidence-based practice for educationalists worldwide will also be considered in the course of the following year.